Dear readers of ADxS.org, please forgive the disruption.

 • DHEA increases testosterone levels (especially in women)

-• Symptoms of testosterone overdose include.
+• Symptoms of a testosterone overdose include

 • Low sperm count (oligospermia)